 The “Non-Apology Tour”

-For over a month after the article dropped, Huberman remained silent—classic Type 5 behavior under stress.
+For over a month after the article dropped, Huberman remained silent — the Type 5's first instinct under pressure.
+Withdraw.
+Process privately.
+Control the information until you're ready.
 When he finally addressed the allegations, it was on Jocko Willink's podcast in a carefully controlled environment.

 Key moments from Huberman’s response: